thiagoalmeidasa/mongo-shard-docker-compose/readme.md

 ```

 ### Resetting the Cluster

-To remove all data and re-initialize the cluster, make sure the containers are stopped and then:
+To remove all data and re-initialize the cluster, make sure the containers are
+stopped and then:

 ```
-docker-compose rm
+docker-compose rm -v
 ```

 Execute the **First Run** instructions again.